BikramMondal5/MoleculeInsight/README.md

 - **Coverage Comparison**: Bar chart comparing data coverage across agents
 - **Agent Status**: Real-time success/failure indicators for each agent

----

-## 🤝 Contributing
+## 🤝 Contribution

-Contributions are welcome!
-Please feel free to verify the `agents/Agent-workers` logic or add new data sources to the RAG pipeline.

----
+**Found a bug? 🐞 Have a feature request?**
+- Open an issue or submit a pull request — contributions are always welcome!

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.